polyakale/Film/README.md

-Below is the final, formatted `README.md` file without any emojis.
-This version is written in a professional tone and is designed to be accessible even for beginners.

----

 # Kezdő Útmutató: Vue.js és Laravel Projektek Elindítása

 Ez az útmutató segít elindítani a megadott **Vue.js** (Vite alapú) és **Laravel** projekteket, még akkor is, ha nincs előzetes tapasztalatod.